dustinrhollar/MapleEngine/README.md

 ## Compiling

 Maple Terrain only supports Windows with D3D12.
 This application has the following dependencies that will have to be setup on the user's machine before compiling this application:
 1. A version of at least Visual Studio 10 installed in order to use the `cl` command line suite of tools.
 The setup script for initializing these tools can be found in `scripts/setup_cl.bat`.
-You will only need to run this file if the your path to Visual Studio is differnt than mine.
+You will only need to open this file if the your path to Visual Studio is different than the path in the script.
 2. CMAKE for compiling IMGUI
 3. [FXC](https://docs.microsoft.com/en-us/windows/win32/direct3dtools/fxc) for compiling shaders.